Hey there, Standing on the Ledge.

 That idea has weight.

 There are times in life when too much thinking does not make you wiser.
 It makes you slower.
 It makes you more hesitant.
-It makes you stand in one place, running the same scenarios over and over in your head while the moment to move quietly passes by.
+It keeps you standing in one place, running the same scenarios over and over in your head while the moment to move quietly slips past.

 I know something about that.

-When life starts coming apart, when your income is unstable, when your future feels uncertain, when trust has already been broken a few too many times, the mind starts working overtime.
+When life starts coming apart, when income is unstable, when trust has already been broken one too many times, when the ground under your feet does not feel solid, the mind starts working overtime.
 You tell yourself you are being careful.
 You tell yourself you are being responsible.
-You tell yourself that you just need a little more information, a little more certainty, a little more time before making the move.
+You tell yourself you just need a little more information, a little more certainty, a little more time before making the move.

 Sometimes that is wisdom.